-Puberty is the stage of adolescence when your child begins to develop physically into an adult.
+Puberty is the stage of adolescence when your child starts to develop physically into an adult.
 During puberty, a girl’s breasts begin to grow.
-As the breasts develop, problems, like lumps or infections sometimes arise.
-These problems can be alarming, but they are common and rarely serious.
+As the breasts develop, problems like lumps or infections sometimes occur.
+These problems can be alarming.
+But they are common and rarely serious.

 Below are some things you or your daughter may be concerned about.
 But these are not problems.
 Reassure your daughter that she is perfectly normal: